Many or all companies we feature compensate us. Compensation and editorial

 How to Use a Home Equity Loan for a Remodel

-Using a home equity loan can be a smart way to finance your home remodel.
-This type of loan allows you to borrow against the equity you’ve built in your home, providing the funds needed for everything from minor cosmetic updates to major renovations.
-However, it’s essential to understand the benefits and risks, including the possibility of losing your home if you can’t repay.
+This type of loan allows you to borrow against the equity you’ve built in your home, and can provide the funds needed for everything from minor cosmetic updates to major renovations.

 How does using a home equity loan to pay for a remodel work?